Read William James with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind James becoming a notable philosopher.

-The central claim is this: Additionally, James’ unique ability to bridge seemingly disparate disciplines likely contributed to his philosophical prominence.
+In plain terms: Additionally, James’ unique ability to bridge seemingly disparate disciplines likely contributed to his philosophical prominence.

-The added historical insight is that William James is best read as a method of pressure, not only as a set of theses.
+William James is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Interdisciplinary Background Annotation